 Steps to take if you feel you’re languishing

-Socialize.
+Socialise.
 If you haven’t been seeing friends and family as often as usual, don’t let isolation become a habit.
-Make the effort to socialize, even if it’s just small get-togethers or a good conversation with a friend you haven’t talked to in a while.
+Make the effort to socialise, even if it’s just small get-togethers or a good conversation with a friend you haven’t talked to in a while.

 Get outdoors, whether it’s a hike in the woods, a trip to the beach, an outdoor sport, or just a vigorous walk.
 The widespread languishing that seems to have resulted from the COVID-19 pandemic likely arose partly from spending too much time cooped up indoors.

 Practise mindfulness.
 Put aside anxiety about the future and regrets about the past by bringing your attention to the present moment through meditation, yoga, or breathing exercises.
 Mindfulness has been shown to improve mood and overall satisfaction with life.

 Explore new things and take on new challenges.
 Take music lessons or a dance class, learn a new language or skill, and go on small excursions to new places.
 An active mind will lead to improved wellbeing.